We do not accept insurance. Learn more about our rates.

 Do I come into sessions with my child?

 From there, it is beneficial to attend at least parts of future sessions.
 You are your child’s cheerleader and role model.
 In sessions, you can help encourage your child when they are having difficulty finding their voice or losing momentum.
 By being present in sessions, you will also be aware of homework assignments that you can help your child practice.
-I promise, no tests, but we will have a lot of review.
+We promise, no tests, but we will have a lot of review.

 How long will it take to feel better?